Víkar in Faroe Islands

 The church in Viðareiði.
 The church lies next to the seaside.

-Make sure to experience the most northernly village in the Faroe Islands, Viðareiði.
+Make sure to experience the most northernly settlement in the Faroe Islands, Viðareiði.
 The meandering coast when driving towards Viðareiði will take your breath away.
 Viðareiði is an out-of-this-world place in unimaginable solitude.
+You will drive through several tunnels before you get to the place.
+Take a look at this live webcam of the road to Viðareiði.
+You can see the tunnel’s mouth and the raod leading to Viðareiði on the webcam.

 There are also other great attractions in the northern part of the archipelago reachable in March.
-Klakkur vantage point on Borðoy island is one of them.
+Klakkur Mountain Ridge on Borðoy Island is one of them.
 After a 30 minutes hike, you will get to the most fantastic view over islands and fjords in the north.

 What’s the weather like in the Faroe Islands in March?